italiangrid/storm/documentation/sysadmin-guide/1.11.11/index.md

 - _service information_: this section contains all the parameter regarding the StoRM service details.
 It relies on the **storm.properties** configuration file.
 - _storage information_: this section contains all the information regarding Storage Area and other storage details.
 It relies on the **namespace.xml** file.

-#### Service information: storm.properties

-The file:

-    /etc/storm/backend-server/storm.properties
+Both `storm.properties` and `namespace.xml` configuration file default location is:

+    /etc/storm/backend-server

-contains a list of:
+The `storm.properties` configuration file contains a list of:

     key = value

 pairs that represent all the information needed to configure the StoRM Backend service.
 The most important (and mandatory) parameters are configured by default trough YAIM with a standard installation of StoRM.
 All the other parameters are optionals and can be used to make advanced tuning of the Backend.
 To change/set a new value, or add a new parameter, just edit the *storm.properties* file and restart the Backend daemon.
 When the BackEnd starts, it writes into the log file the whole set of parameters read from the configuration file.

+The `namespace.xml` configuration file contains the storage area info like what is needed to perform the **mapping functionality**, the **storage area capabilities**, which are the **access and transfer protocols** supported, etc..

-##### Service information
+#### Service information

 |   Property Name                               |   Description     |
 |:----------------------------------------------|:------------------|